8. Yield Prediction

 Question 1

-Random Forests are an ensemble of:
+Random Forests are an ensemble of what base learners?

 A. Linear regressors